tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 Now we can remove a few unnecessary fields:

-* There's no need to include [`requestBody` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#requestBodyObject) here because none of the Mashape Weather API paths contain request body parameters.
+* There's no need to include [`requestBody` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#requestBodyObject) here because none of the OpenWeatherMap API paths contain request body parameters.
 * There's no need to include the  [`servers` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#serverObject) because the paths just use the same global `servers` URL that we [defined globally](pubapis_openapi_step3_servers_object.html) at the root level.
 * There's no need to include [security](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#securityRequirementObject) because all the paths use the same `security` object, which we defined globally at the root (see [step 6](pubapis_openapi_step6_security_object.html)).
 * There's no need to include `deprecated` because none of the paths are deprecated.